j4321/FeedAgregator/README.rst

 (right click on the tray icon).
 A window containing the list of feeds
 opens:

-- Tick / untick the box on the left to activate / deactivate the feed.
+- Tick / untick the box on the left to activate / deactivate a feed.
 - Double click on the feed title to edit it.
 - Double click on the category to edit it.
 The latest entry of each feed in the same category can be displayed in a widget.